GovTechSG/apex-complete-docs/sections/onboarding/publisher-onboarding.md

     ![image](./_assets/techpass-1.png)

-2. To align to an Organization, do one of the folllowing:
+2. To align to an Organization, do one of the following:

     - If you're a new admin or user onboarding to a **new Organization:**<br>
         Use your existing onboarding ticket to request the APEX team to add your account to the required Organization and Portal environment.